berkehansari/discord-bot-python/README.md

 -------------------------

 Hi, I made a Discord Bot Project with Python.
-This is a Turkish bot, so I hope this help you.
+This is a Turkish bot, so I hope this helps you.

 Merhaba, Python ile yazmış olduğum Discord Bot'um ile;
 -küfür engelleme